 Pros: Perfect rice, pressure will cook rice faster, set-and-forget functionality, several other cooking modes and features, induction has lower energy consumption.

-Cons: Expensive, some have complicated menus, may have features you don't like or need (e.g., voice control in a foreign language).
+Cons: Expensive, menus can be complicated, may have features you don't like or need (for example, voice control in a foreign language).

 About the Sizing (A Cup Is Not a Cup)

 Most rice cookers give their capacity in cups, but note that these cups are not a full 8 ounce cup.
 All Japanese rice cookers come with their own measuring cups which are in a Japanese measure called a "gou" or simply a "rice cup."
-The rice cup is very close to 180ml, or about 3/4 cup (6 oz).
+The rice cup is about 180ml, or about 3/4 cup (6 oz).

 So the "cup" measurements given for all rice cookers in this review (and most rice cookers of all types) are smaller than a standard American cup.
 Remembering this will help you figure out how big a rice cooker you'll need to feed your family (in general, a 5.5-6 cup capacity is good for a family of 3-5 people).